What You Need to Know about Box Truck Accidents

 Box trucks are a type of truck that is common on roadways in Metro Atlanta.
 These trucks deliver goods including packages, mail, furniture, and merchandise.
 Box trucks are certainly useful, but they are also difficult to drive due to their size and weight.
 Sadly, this results in numerous box truck accidents each year on Metro Atlanta roadways.

-At The Embry Law Firm, we help clients recover compensation for their losses after an accident involving a box truck.
+At Embry Law Truck Accidents, we help clients recover compensation for their losses after an accident involving a box truck.
 Read on to learn more about box truck accidents in Georgia.
-If you have been involved in an accident, contact The Embry Law Firm for a free consultation.
+If you have been involved in an accident, contact Embry Law Truck Accidents for a free consultation.

 Information about Box Trucks